Guide: Set the Right Tick Size and Minimum Order Size for Your token

 Examples:

-Step 1: Determine the Token
+Step 1: Define the Token Supply

 Step 2: Set the Minimum Order Size